-After struggling to create your business plan for months, every entrepreneur likes to think that their document is inspirational and will reach someone who is smart enough to see the brilliance of the idea, intuitive enough to recognize their business acumen, and enthusiastic enough to offer the money required to make it happen.
+After laboring to create your business plan for months, every entrepreneur likes to think that their document is inspirational and will inspire someone who is smart enough to see the brilliance of the idea, intuitive enough to recognize their business acumen, and enthusiastic enough to offer the capital required to make it happen.

-Thus, I think it’s helpful to know some of the most common turnoffs that investors encounter in plowing through this stack of requests for money.
+Thus, I think it’s helpful to know some of the most common turnoffs that investors encounter in plowing through this stack of plans in search of capital.
 Here is what I hear from investors that you shouldn’t do, and can attest to from my own meager efforts:

 - Send the plan without a summary.
 An Executive Summary is a one-page elevator pitch of the whole plan (may be separate from the plan), which gives an investor a net perspective on the key business parameters.
 Too many plans don’t have a summary section, or the summary is all you get.
 You lose in either case.